-As detailed in note 18 based on their best estimate of likely future developments within the business, the directors consider that the impairment provision against the carrying value of investments in subsidiaries in the Company's Statement of Financial Position as at the year end date remains valid and reasonable.
-At the year end date, the carrying value of investments in subsidiaries in the Company's Statement of Financial Position as at the year end date remains valid and reasonable.
-At the year end date, the carrying value of investments in subsidiaries in the Company's Statement of Financial Position was £nil (2022: £nil).
+As detailed in note 17 based on their best estimate of likely future developments within the business, the directors consider that the impairment provision against the carrying value of investments in subsidiaries in the Company's Statement of Financial Position as at the year-end date remains valid and reasonable.
+At the year-end date, the carrying value of investments in subsidiaries in the Company's Statement of Financial Position as at the year-end date remains valid and reasonable.
+Financial Position was £nil (2023: £nil).